-Iranian vessels stranded in Brazil to set sail on Saturday: harbor workers
+Iranian vessels stranded in Brazil to set sail on Saturday -harbor workers

 The refueling of one ship, the Bavand, started at around 5 a.m. local time and that vessel is expected to depart at 9 p.m. and head directly to Iran with a load of corn, a spokeswoman for the union of harbor pilots, Sinprapar, told Reuters by telephone.

-According to the union, the refueling of the other ship, the Termeh, began at 1 a.m. and that vessel is expected to move at 1 p.m., bound for the port of Imbibuta, where it is supposed to be loaded with corn for export.
+According to the union, the refueling of the other ship, the Termeh, began at 1 a.m. and that vessel is expected to move at 1 p.m., bound for the port of Imbituba, where it is supposed to be loaded with corn for export.

 On Friday, Petrobras Chief Executive Roberto Castello Branco told Reuters in an interview that the company would obey a Supreme Court order to refuel the Iranian grain vessels.